To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He said biofuels could replace fossil fuels provided that experts developed and managed sustainable bioenergy crops.

 According to Van Zyl, energy crops, combined with the extraction of biofuel from agricultural and forestry residue such as corn stover, sugar bagasse and invasive plant species, South Africa could create more biofuel than all the petrol and diesel that the country already consumed.

 But the debate is not simply about fuel versus food.
-Other domestic factors are hampering the progression of this industry.

 Steven Collins, the head of the East Coast Energy Consortium, said that aside from investors’ current aversion to risk, local projects were facing other hurdles, such as legislative bottlenecks, battles over land and water access, and a shift in focus by the country’s energy policymakers, who were panicking about electricity shortages and the state of Eskom.